MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 ---
 title: Publish a Progressive Web App to the Microsoft Store
-description: Make your PWA more discoverable by publishing it in the Microsoft Store.
+description: Make your Progressive Web App (PWA) more discoverable by publishing it in the Microsoft Store.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual